 "We saw a need to educate front-line nurses on infection prevention, but we wanted to simplify the information and make it easy to disseminate the best practices using the model ‘for nurses, by nurses,’” says Sandy Cayo, DNP, FNP-BC, Project Coordinator of ANA Project Firstline.

 That simplicity is clear on ANA Project Firstline’s online hub.
 The site breaks down the materials into how infections spread, how to prevent the spread, and more detailed, topic-specific resources that include:

 - Environmental cleaning and disinfection basics

 Focusing on those topics, ANA Project Firstline provides:

-- Core training delivered through short, accessible videos
+- Core training delivered through short, accessible videos, with FREE CNE available

 - Practical tools to help implement infection control protocols and procedures

 - Partner engagement with 14 organizations to help spread awareness and promote the materials